VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-2/README.md

 - Images and Media
 - Alerts, Badges, Progress Bars

-# Desktop web page edition
+# Desktop web page version
 ![](Desktop-web-version.png)
-# Mobile web page edition
+# Mobile web page version
 ![](Mobile-web-version.png)

 ### If you want to see the page working in your computer just do this: